estherab/estherab/README.md

 <h1 align="center">Hi 👋, I'm Esther Ávila Benito</h1>
-<h3 align="center">I am currently working as a QA tester.
-I recently did a web development bootcamp.
-It has allowed me to improve my skills in several languages and frameworks such as Javascript, React and Angular.</h3>
+<h3 align="center">I recently did a web development bootcamp.
+It has allowed me to improve my skills in several languages and frameworks such as Javascript, React and Angular.
+My goal is to expand my knowledge and grow as a web developer.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">